- NB: this document is work in progress. Details may change (doc updated 28.Jul.2017).

 Agnes Dos Santos / Mensia

-OpenViBE 2.0 including the OpenViBE SDK will be available free of charge as Windows binary installer and multiplatform source code from the OpenViBE web site as soon as it is released.
-The license will remain AGPL3.
-If interested, you can request a preliminary test version by contacting the developers.
+OpenViBE 2.0 BETA including the OpenViBE SDK is available free of charge as Windows binary installer and multiplatform source code from the OpenViBE web site.
+The license is AGPL3.